Reading Activities for High School

 He sobbed a reply, pausing 2.3 seconds between each word.
 “My–students–read–aloud–all–day–and–listening–to–them–has–taken–away–my–will–to–live……” Mr. Straitread died later that night.

-At his funeral, I shared reading activities that could have saved his life.
+At his funeral, I shared fun English activities for high school students that could have saved his life.
 I now share them with you.

 High School Reading Activities